subhramo/demo/README.md

        5.4 Follow same steps as mentioned in step 4.2

 # 6. Install git on AWS EC2 machine:
-Use the below command to install git on your AWS EC2 machine so that you can pull/push your code level changes into the Repo accordingly.
+Use the below command to install git on your AWS EC2 machine so that you can pull/push your code changes into the Github Repository accordingly.

        6.1 sudo yum install git -y